Blood cancer and COVID-19

 This page has the latest information and advice about COVID-19 for people living with blood cancer, including lymphoma, leukaemia, myeloma and related blood disorders.

-With COVID-19 infections currently increasing all over Australia, we understand you have questions.
-We encourage you to complete an action plan and to discuss any concerns with your treatment team.
+With COVID-19 infections all over Australia, we understand you have questions.
+We encourage you to complete an action plan here to discuss any concerns with your treatment team.

 About coronavirus (COVID-19)

 COVID-19 is an infectious disease caused by a virus.
 The virus can spread from person to person, but good hygiene and social distancing can prevent infection.
 If vaccinated, most people infected with the virus will experience a mild to moderate respiratory illness and recover without requiring special treatment.